samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 There are a few pieces to this code, but let's go through the main areas:

 * We have the bindable `searchTerm` property, which is bound to the search box's `value` property in the template
 * In the constructor, we're bringing in the router and also the `EventAggregator`, and we subscribe to the `router:navigate:success` event.
-We do this so that, if the user is performing a search and browses to `/search/arthur` then we retrieve the search term from the router data and pre—fill the search term with it
+We do this so that, if the user is performing a search and browses to `/search/arthur` then we retrieve the search term from the router data and pre-fill the search term with it
 * Finally, the `doSearch()` function is defined, and it basically takes the search term (if the user typed one in) and uses the router to navigate to the search results page

-The last thing to do is place this new search control into the header, so that the user can interact with it.
-Re—open `header.html` and modify the template so that it includes the search control:
+The last thing to do is place this new search control into the header so that the user can interact with it.
+Reopen `header.html` and modify the template so that it includes the search control:

 {% highlight html %}
 {% raw %}